Overview of PAYE Settlement Agreements: Employer record keeping

-- operate PAYE or Class 1/1A NICs on the expenses payments and benefits included in the PSA, or
+- operate PAYE or pay Class 1/1A NICs on the benefits and expenses in the PSA, or

 Items which can easily be attributed to individual employees

-- retain the same records required for the purposes of completing P9Ds and P11Ds
+- retain the same records required for the completion of form P11D

 - record details of cash payments to individual employees.